 One of the things I like about this recipe, though, is how simple it is.
 If you can boil water and brown meat, you can make this – and everyone will think you are a hero!
 The meat is filling and extremely flavorful then topped with either mashed potatoes or mashed sweet potatoes, what’s not to love?
 And unless you have an egg allergy, I don’t recommend skipping the egg yolk because it adds a rich creaminess to the topping that you will love!

-They’ve also developed a free, 13-question quiz that reveals your personal risk of getting cancer.
+There is also a free, 13-question quiz that reveals your personal risk of getting cancer.
 It’s obviously not a diagnosis or a guarantee that you will get cancer, just an overall risk based on some known factors that contribute to the disease.
 I really hope you will be able to take the quiz and listen to the series!

 Pin for later: